Carmen Melis: Performing in the United States

-In November 1909 Melis made her United States debut with Oscar Hammerstein I's Manhattan Opera Company at the Manhattan Opera House in New York City as the title heroine in Giacomo Puccini's Tosca.
+Melis continued her vocal training in New York City with Giorgio M. Sulli.
+In November 1909 she made her United States debut with Oscar Hammerstein I's Manhattan Opera Company at the Manhattan Opera House in New York City as the title heroine in Giacomo Puccini's Tosca.
 She repeated the role with the company the following month on tour to Pittsburgh.
-In January 1910 she sang Mimì in Puccini's La Bohème and Santuzza in Mascagni's Cavalleria rusticana with the company.
+In January 1910, she sang Mimì in Puccini's La Bohème and Santuzza in Mascagni's Cavalleria rusticana with the company.
 This was followed by performances of Desdemona in February 1910, and in April 1910 she performed the title role in Massenet's Manon opposite Enrico Caruso's Chevalier des Grieux at the Manhattan Opera House.
 She also performed all these roles at the Philadelphia Opera House 1910, which was also operated by Hammerstein.

-In November 1910 Melis portrayed Cio-Cio-San in Puccini's Madama Butterfly at the Manhattan Opera House in the presence of the composer.
+In November 1910, Melis portrayed Cio-Cio-San in Puccini's Madama Butterfly at the Manhattan Opera House in the presence of the composer.
 Her performance impressed Puccini, and he became an admirer of her voice.
 Puccini went on to personally teach Melis the role of Minnie in his La Fanciulla del West, which she performed for the first time in 1911 with the Boston Opera Company.
 She had previously made her debut at the Boston Opera House in 1910 in the title role of Verdi's Aida.
 She sang several more roles in Boston through 1912, including Cio-Cio-San, Desdemona, and Mimi.
 She also sang the role of Aida with the Chicago Grand Opera Company in Chicago in 1911 and on tour with the company in Philadelphia in 1912.

-From 1913 to 1915 Melis made several appearances in San Francisco, including portraying Cio-Cio-San, Tosca, and Fleana in the United States premiere of Ruggero Leoncavallo's Zingari (1913).
+From 1913 to 1915, Melis made several appearances in San Francisco, including portraying Cio-Cio-San, Tosca, and Fleana in the United States premiere of Ruggero Leoncavallo's Zingari (1913).
 In 1915, she joined the newly formed Chicago Opera Association where she performed roles in mainly operas by Verdi and Puccini for one season.
 She notably portrayed the title roles in the United States premieres of two operas with the company: Camille Saint-Saëns' Déjanire (1915) and Leoncavallo's Zazà (1916).
 She was also successful as a concert singer in the United States.